 What he observed was a steam locomotive, not diesel during a time when most of the steam locomotives had been sidelined, go through town headed west pulling a special Boy Scout train on its way to Santa Ana, California for the Boy Scout Jamboree.
 What made what he saw so unusual was that the locomotive doing the pulling was nothing less than the #3774, a locomotive that most would have figured had been put out of business.
 He didn't know if it was going to be the motive power all the way through to the Los Angeles area or not, but even if not it should be going at least to Barstow and possibly down into the Cajon Pass sometime the next day.

 My stepmother, knowing the impact the #3774 had on my life, and all excited, immediately dispatched both the ranch foreman and me in a jeep out across the desert toward Barstow to try and catch it.
-We reached Barstow before the train, so we headed out on Route 66 to try and intercept it as far east as we could and follow it back.
-Which we did, the locomotive being, just like my uncle said, the #3774.
-Cutting across the desert in the jeep from 66 to the AT&SF mainline, then trying with all our might to parallel the locomotive over the barely discernible rock strewn and no bridges service roads into Barstow as fast as the jeep would go is a ride I'll never forget.
+We reached Barstow before the train, so we headed out on Route 66 to try and intercept the train as far east as we could and follow it back.
+Which we did.
+Cutting across the desert in the jeep from 66 to the AT&SF mainline, then racing the locomotive parallel side-by-side the best we could using the barely discernible rock strewn and no bridges service road along side the tracks into Barstow is a ride I'll never forget.

 THE FATE OF THE SANTA FE LOCOMOTIVE #3774